Awaisn25/PashtoASR/README.md

-# PashtoASR
-A realtime Pashto ASR application using frontend VAD and FastAPI
----
-# app2_optim.py

 ## Overview

 `app2_optim.py` is a FastAPI-based backend service for speech-to-text transcription and translation, primarily supporting Pashto and Urdu languages.
 It leverages VAD (Voice Activity Detection), ASR (Automatic Speech Recognition), and translation models to process audio files and live audio streams.
 The service exposes several endpoints for file upload, language selection, real-time transcription, and buffer management.